arxiver/goodreads-api/public/docs/source/index.md

 {
     "Status": "false",
     "Errors": [
-        "The email field is required.",
+        "The User_Name field is required.",
-        "The password field is required."
+        "The Password field is required."
     ]
 }
 ```